 Reputable tour operators and resources

-Check out our article Reasons to Visit Mali.
+Check out our article “Why Mali is Worth Visiting Despite the Travel Warnings“.
 If that doesn’t persuade you, then you should probably stop reading and travel to, I don’t know, Denmark instead.

 It was once possible to get a visa on arrival for Mali – both at the airport and at any land border – but they have sadly taken that option away.
 There are different theories for why this has happened, some involving “security measures,” others involving the government’s attempt to increase direct revenue.